fogus/unfix/README-pdelong42.md

 Both cases fail for similar reasons.

-I should probably add these to the unit tests, but I haven't gotten around to that yet.
+These cases have been added to the unit tests.